dotnet/docs-aspire/docs/database/mysql-entity-framework-integration.md

 ```

 > [!TIP]
 > The `connectionName` parameter must match the name used when adding the SQL Server database resource in the app host project.
 In other words, when you call `AddDatabase` and provide a name of `mysqldb` that same name should be used when calling `AddMySqlDbContext`.
-For more information, see [Add SQL Server resource and database resource](#add-mysql-server-resource-and-database-resource).
+For more information, see [Add MySQL server resource and database resource](#add-mysql-server-resource-and-database-resource).

 To retrieve `ExampleDbContext` object from a service: